a-mcf/a-mcf.github.io/_posts/2016-09-04-first-post.md

 bigimg: /img/sharing.png
 ---

 While a general consensus of what DevOps is seems to exist within the community, the precise definition of DevOps is frequently debated.
-The eslusivene nature of an authortative definition brings to mind the Supreme Court of the United States' definition of obcenity ([I know it when I see it](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it)).
+The eslusive nature of an authortative definition brings to mind the Supreme Court of the United States' definition of obcenity ([I know it when I see it](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it)).
 What most agree on however, is that it's a set of emerging best practices.
 One of my favorite ways to describe these is via an acronym coined by John Willis, Damon Edwards, and Jez Humble: [CALMS](http://itrevolution.com/devops-culture-part-1/).

 CALMS stands for Culture, Automation, Lean, Measurement, and Sharing.
 Previously, I had interpreted the sharing part to mean sharing withn your team or buisness, whether that meant sharing responsibility, information, tools, coffee, donuts, or whatever else.